UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 * {{ icon_area }} Number and range of shadow-casting lights (movable and stationary)
 * {{ icon_settings }} Translucency lighting volume resolution

-In GPU Visualizer it's shown per light, in __Light__ category.
+Note: In GPU Visualizer it's shown per light, in __Light__ category.
 In `stat gpu` it's a separate total number.
+{: .notice--info}

+Shadow projection is the final rendering of shadows.
+This process reads the [depth map](#shadowdepths) and compares it with the scene, to detect which areas lie in shadow.

+**Optimization**

+Unlike __ShadowDepths__, __ShadowProjection__'s performance is also dependent on the final rendering resolution of the game.
+All the advice from other shadow passes applies here as well.

 # Translucency and its lighting